timescale/docs/promscale/send-data/jaeger.md

 using [Jaeger receiver][jaeger-receiver] and OpenTelemetry exporter.

-Here's an example configuration file for OpenTelemetry Collector to forward traces to Promscale after batch processing the data.
+Here's an example configuration file for OpenTelemetry Collector to forward traces to Promscale after batch processing the data:

 ```yaml
 receivers: